SearchWP Blog

 WordPress Tutorials, Tips, and Resources to Help Grow Your Business

-Are you wondering how to add a search box to Elementor page?
+How to add a search box in Elementor page

 Let’s dive into it!